Admission

 For students wishing to major in the physical or biological sciences, a more extensive background in the appropriate science areas is recommended.

-For the Fall 2021 semester through Fall 2026 the university will be test optional for domestic applicants.
+From Fall 2021 through Fall 2026 the university will be test optional for domestic applicants.
 International students may be approved for test optional admissions on a case by case basis.

 Every application is reviewed individually.
 The Office of Admissions reserves the right to waive any of the above mentioned requirements when the applicant’s overall record shows promise of success in college level study.